itzg/docker-minecraft-server/README.md

         -e FTB_SERVER_MOD=FTBPresentsSkyfactory3Server_3.0.6.zip \
         -p 25565:25565 -e EULA=TRUE --name mc itzg/minecraft-server

-If you don't want to keep the pre-download modpacks separate from your data directory, then you can attach another volume at a path of your choosing and reference that.
+If you want to keep the pre-download modpacks separate from your data directory, then you can attach another volume at a path of your choosing and reference that.
 The following example uses `/modpacks` as the container path as the pre-download area: